See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Experiments

-\subsubsection{Branch selection.}
+\subsubsection{Branch selection}

-Fig.~\ref{fig:exp1_results} reports multiclass DS classification accuracy across tasks and modalities.
-Frozen DINO features with lightweight heads perform reliably on the noisy user-study data: \texttt{dinov2 small concat} achieves the best overall accuracy (81.7\%), followed closely by \texttt{dinov2 small attn} (79.3\%).
-When we remove DS windows in which the discriminative cue is not reliably observable, accuracy increases to $90.7\%$, showing that the remaining errors are driven largely by sensing limitations.
+Fig.~\ref{fig:switcher_methods} reports multiclass DS classification accuracy across tasks and modalities.
+Frozen DINO features with lightweight classification heads perform reliably on the noisy user-study data.
+In the one-demonstration setting, \texttt{dinov2 small concat} achieves $82.38\%$ and \texttt{dinov2 small attn} achieves $80.70\%$.
+With two additional training rollouts per class, accuracy increases to $89.34\%$ and $90.62\%$, respectively.
+Splitting the DS windows by acquisition quality (Fig.~\ref{fig:stateest_hist}) (per-category re-clustering: $30$ nominal / $22$ visual-distractor / $21$ limited-observability windows) localizes the failure modes for \texttt{dinov2 small attn}.
+With one training rollout per class, mean per-DS accuracy is $91.1\%$ nominal, $75.4\%$ under distractors, and $79.8\%$ under limited observability.
+Additional rollouts recover the limited-observability windows (to $93.2\%$) more readily than the distractor windows (to $84.3\%$), while nominal windows reach $96.7\%$.

-\subsubsection{Anomaly detection.}
+\subsubsection{Anomaly detection}